netskopeoss/K8S-OpenShift-CloudExchange/README.md

 https://github.com/kubernetes-sigs/aws-efs-csi-driver

 > **Note:** Based on the current latest version of AWS EFS CSI Driver (v1.4.3), the Kubernetes version should be `>=v1.17`.
-Though at any point in time the compatibility versions of Kubernetes and AWS EFS CSI Driver can be identified from the above link.
+Though at any point in time, the compatibility versions of Kubernetes and AWS EFS CSI Driver can be identified from the above link.

 ### Step 3
 Create `StorageClass` in the Kubernetes deployment YAML file as mentioned below.
 In that StorageClass `directoryPerms` should be `700` and `gid` and `uid` should be `1001`.